GabrielHenB/brigit-list/README.md

 # BriGit List

-Brigit List is a personal Vue JS front-end application project that simply allows you to search for persons and thei repositories through Github's API.
+Brigit List is a personal Vue JS front-end application project that simply allows you to search for persons and their repositories through Github's API.
 Made to study and practice Vue JS .

 ## Recommended IDE Setup